puppetlabs/puppet-docs/source/puppet/5.5/puppet_strings.md

 1. Install the `puppet-strings` gem by running `gem install puppet-strings`
 1. **Optional**: Set YARD options for Strings.

-   To use YARD options with Puppet Strings, specify a `yardopts` file in the same directory in which you run `puppet strings`.
-Puppet Strings supports the Markdown format and automatically sets the YARD `markup` option to `markdown`.
+   To use YARD options with Strings, specify a `yardopts` file in the same directory in which you run `puppet strings`.
+Strings supports the Markdown format and automatically sets the YARD `markup` option to `markdown`.

-   To see a list of available YARD options, run `yard help doc`.
+   To see a list of available YARD options, run `yard help doc` on the command line.
 For details about YARD options configuration, see the [YARD docs](http://www.rubydoc.info/gems/yard/file/docs/GettingStarted.md#config).

 {:.concept}
 ## Generating documentation with Puppet Strings

-By default, Puppet Strings outputs documentation as HTML, or you can specify JSON or Markdown output instead.

-Strings generates reference documentation based on the code and Strings code comments in all Puppet and Ruby source files under the `./manifests/`, `./functions/`, `./lib/`, `./types/`, and `./tasks/` directories.
+Generate documentation in HTML, JSON, or Markdown by running Puppet Strings.
+Strings creates reference documentation based on the code and comments in all Puppet and Ruby source files under the `./manifests/`, `./functions/`, `./lib/`, `./types/`, and `./tasks/` directories.

-Strings outputs HTML of the reference information and the module README to the module's `./doc/` directory.
+By default, Strings outputs HTML of the reference information and the module README to the module's `./doc/` directory.
 This output can be rendered in any browser.

-JSON and Markdown output include the reference documentation only.
-Strings sends JSON output to either STDOUT or to a file.
-Markdown output is written to a REFERENCE.md file in the module's main directory.
+If you specify JSON or Markdown output, documentation includes reference information only.
+Strings writes Markdown output to a `REFERENCE.md` file and sends JSON output either to STDOUT or to a file.

 {:.task}
 ### Generate documentation in HTML